nus-cs2103-AY1920S2/duke/docs/README.md

 ### Easy to use GUI

-Has an easy to use user interface with intuitive commands, along with theme toggling and exit button functionality.
+Has an easy-to-use user interface with intuitive commands, along with theme toggling and exit button functionality.

 ### Holds 3 different task types